 - Strategic Planning & Doing

-Facing these challenges, the U.S. Virgin Islands Economic Development Authority engaged Camoin 310 to prepare a community-driven 20-year economic development strategy.
-The Camoin team undertook an intensive virtual public outreach and engagement campaign that included town hall events, interactive online participatory exercises (virtual open house), community and business surveys, a dedicated website and social media, and other techniques.
+Facing these challenges, the US Virgin Islands Economic Development Authority engaged Camoin Associates to prepare a community-driven 20-year economic development strategy.
+The Camoin Associates team undertook an intensive virtual public outreach and engagement campaign that included town hall events, interactive online participatory exercises (virtual open house), community and business surveys, a dedicated website and social media, and other techniques.

 The public feedback, along with the comprehensive technical economic research and analysis, was used to identify a set of 20-year aspirational goals to bring about transformational change to the Territory’s economy.
 The goals reflected the target industries of the future for the Virgin Islands, which include the emerging blue economy, health sciences, renewable energy, and “VI-Style” tourism, among others.
 Short, medium, and long-term strategies were crafted along with an implementation plan to provide a roadmap for reaching the plan’s aspirational goals.